Walking in Andalusia, 10 beautiful walks and 5 reasons why you should go walking in Andalusia during your holiday! Read all about it in this blog.

 If you were not lucky to get an entry ticket to Caminito del Rey, but would you love to take a hike along cliffs and a suspension bridge?
 This walk is a good alternative for you.
 Different from Caminito del Rey, this walk is more difficult and you should not be afraid of heights or stand wobbly on your feet.

 The trail goes via small irrigation canals with deep abysses.
 Therefore also not suitable for small children.
-Recently a spectacular suspension bridge is made over a gorge and can you walk to Sedella.
+Recently a spectacular suspension bridge has been made over a gorge and can you walk to Sedella.
 The trail to Sedella and back is around 10 kilometres.

 4. Sendero Río de los Horcajos – Tolox